SaurabhBadola8/Intractive_Ai_Chat_Projects-Webscrape/README.md

-This Python script utilizes Selenium to interact with the website "https://www.blackbox.ai/" in a headless Chrome browser to ask a question and retrieve an answer.
-Let's break down the components and functionality of the script:
+### Purpose:
+This script automates the process of querying a specific website ("https://www.blackbox.ai/") with a user-provided question and retrieving the corresponding answer.
+It demonstrates basic web scraping and automation techniques using Python and Selenium.

 1. **Imports:**
    - `webdriver` from `selenium`: Allows automation of web browser actions.